TL;DR: A Product Behavior Contract is a

 The open foundation

 The .pbc.md format is a public, vendor-neutral spec.
-Your behavior contracts are plain markdown — you own them, version-control them, and can read them without any tool.
+Your behavior specs are plain markdown — you own them, version-control them, and can read them without any tool.
 The spec ships with reference CLI tooling (validate, list, stats) and a browser viewer that renders structured PBC blocks as rich UI — all open source at github.com/stewie-sh/pbc-spec.

 Stewie is the product built on top of this foundation — the AI analysis, grounding workflow, and living spec synthesis.
 Open format, proprietary intelligence.